-To achieve all these, we had to extend the known perflow backpressure architecture so as to make it applicable to multipath routing (inverse multiplexing) and cell resequencing, while keeping its cost manageable.
-We achieved this using an appropriate flow merging scheme that keeps the cost of backpressure down to O(N) per switching element.
-We proved freedom from deadlock for a wide class of multipath cell distribution algorithms.
-Finally, using a cell-time-accurate simulator, (a) we verified operation free of internal blocking; (b) we showed that per-stage resequencing is preferable; (c) we found that cell distribution based on imbalance counts leads to lower delays than round-robin distribution, but under bursty traffic this difference becomes negligible; (d) we noticed that delay under bursty traffic is only 25 to 50 % higher than ideal output queueing; and (e) we showed that the delay of well-behaved flows remains unaffected by the presence of congested traffic to oversubscribed output ports, thus proving the excellent quality of service properties of the system.
+To achieve all these, we had to extend the known per-flow backpressure architecture so as to make it applicable to multipath routing (inverse multiplexing) and cell resequencing.
+To the best of our knowledge, this is the first time that this combination of architectures is studied.
+In order to keep the cost manageable, we used an appropriate flow merging scheme that keeps the cost of backpressure down to O(N) per switching element.
+We proved freedom from deadlock for a class of multipath cell distribution algorithms.
+Finally, using a cell-timeaccurate simulator, (a) we verified operation free of internal blocking; (b) we showed that per-stage resequencing is preferable; (c) we found that cell distribution based on imbalance counts leads to lower delays than roundrobin distribution, but under bursty traffic this difference becomes negligible; (d) we noticed that delay under bursty traffic is only 20 to 60 % higher than ideal output queueing; (e) we showed that average delay is lower than for 2-SLIP, the difference being more pronounced for loads over 80%; and (f) we showed that the delay of well-behaved flows remains unaffected by the presence of congested traffic to oversubscribed output ports, thus proving the excellent quality of service properties of the system.